creighton-gorai/creighton-gorai/projects/custom-computer.md

 </div>

 ## Stage 4: Upgrading
 As time moves on so does technology upgrades.
 My first hardware build was about a medium to low rate type of gaming computer.
-I upgraded my previous processor of intel core i5 4690k to a intel core i7 4790k and graphics card from Nvidia GTX 960 to a Nvidia GTW 1070 for better performance.
+I upgraded my previous processor of intel core i5 4690k to a intel core i7 4790k and graphics card from Nvidia GTX 960 to a Nvidia GTX 1070 for better performance.
 These are about the highest pieces of hardware my motherboard can handle for now so I think once this computer starts falling behind in performance or causes problems way later on in the future I think I will build a whole new computer to handle even more when I establish my career job in the future.

 <div class="ui medium rounded images">
 <img class="ui medium left image" src="{{ site.baseurl }}/images/Comp 01.jpg">